cldf/cldf/README.md

 ## Conformance Levels

 CLDF is based on W3C's suite of specifications for [CSV on the Web](https://www.w3.org/TR/tabular-data-primer/), or short CSVW.
+Thus, cross-linguistic data in CLDF is modeled as inter-related tabular data.
 A CLDF dataset is:

-- a set of UTF-8 encoded CSV files
+- a set of UTF-8 encoded [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) files
-- described by a [CSVW TableGroup](http://w3c.github.io/csvw/metadata/#table-groups) serialized as JSON file
+- described by metadata in form of a [CSVW TableGroup](http://w3c.github.io/csvw/metadata/#table-groups) serialized as JSON file
 - with a [common property](http://w3c.github.io/csvw/metadata/#dfn-common-property) `dc:conformsTo` having one of the [CLDF module](#cldf-modules) URIs as value.